 - The so-called “Defense” Department is a lie.
 Our wars are mass murders to make the rich richer.

-- The government and the corporate news media lie to us all the time.
+- Corporate government and corporate news media lie to us all the time.
 Yet we honor our rulers, like some national Stockholm Syndrome.

 - The USA is not a democracy.
 It has been a plutocracy thinly disguised as a democracy ever since its “founding” in land theft, genocide, and slavery.
 In 2014 Gilens and Page proved statistically that, despite elections, the rich get the laws they want and the rest of us don’t.
 Money is influence, and so the only way to avoid rule by the wealthy class is to not have a wealthy class; that requires a different economic system.

 - Representative democracy is not an ideal form of government.
 It’s a hierarchy, concentrating power in the hands of a few, and power corrupts.
 Most so-called “representatives” end up representing only their own interests; they lie and steal to stay in power.
 What we really need is anarchism (see below).

 - Anarchism does not mean chaos, disorder, and destruction, though that is what the corporate news media tries to tell you.
 “An”+”archism” actually means “no” + “rulers.”
 It means replacing coercive authoritarian hierarchy with cooperative horizontal networking — i.e., replacing bullying with friendships.
 Of course, that requires a big change in culture.
 It cannot be imposed by force; like peace, it can only be achieved through consensus and understanding.